MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/purview-compliance.md

 ### Manage your data lifecycle

-[Microsoft Purview Data Lifecycle Management](/microsoft-365/compliance/manage-data-governance#microsoft-purview-data-lifecycle-management) (formerly Microsoft Information Governance) provides you with tools and capabilities to retain and delete content across Exchange, SharePoint, OneDrive, Microsoft 365 Groups, Teams, and Yammer.
+[Microsoft Purview Data Lifecycle Management](/microsoft-365/compliance/manage-data-governance#microsoft-purview-data-lifecycle-management) (formerly Microsoft Information Governance) provides you with tools and capabilities to retain and delete content across Exchange, SharePoint, OneDrive, Microsoft 365 Groups, Teams, and Viva Engage.
 Retaining and deleting emails, documents, and messages are often needed for compliance and regulatory requirements.
 However, deleting content that no longer has business value also reduces your attack surface.

 For more information, see [Learn about data lifecycle management](/microsoft-365/compliance/data-lifecycle-management).